 Once in Australia, it seems he visited the Great Barrier Reef in the 1920s and made some extensive rail tours in the early 1930s, taking photos of towns and cities across the nation.

 As I scanned the collection I found myself wanting to learn more about Bevis Platt, and I scoured the internet for the scant information that was available.
-Just as I made up my mind to write a blog post about him, I received an email from England.
+Just as I made up my mind to write a blog post about him, I received two emails from England.

 Surprise email from England

 Because I had loaded some of Bevis Platt’s photos to our website, search engines now bring up our site when his name is typed in.
-Hence the email to us from the Rev Dr Adrian Burdon of the Shaw and Royton Circuit of the Methodist Church.
-Dr Burdon wanted to know about Bevis Platt because his church had recently received word that it was to get a cash legacy in Platt’s name, but nobody seemed to know how this had come about.
+Hence the emails to us from the Rev Dr Adrian Burdon of the Shaw and Royton Circuit of the Methodist Church, and from Alan Heywood, of Washbrook Methodist church, Chadderton.
+Dr Burdon and Mr Heywood wanted to know about Bevis Platt because their churches had recently received word that they were to get cash legacies in Platt’s name, but nobody seemed to know how this had come about.

 It’s a curious mystery, since Platt must surely have died decades ago.
 So, here’s what I know about Bevis Platt.
 Perhaps somebody will read this and tell me more.